PrestaShop/docs/development/components/form/_index.md

 ### FormModifier

-A `FormModifier` (or `FormBuilderModifier`) allows you to modify the content of a `Form`, in a module for example, to add, modify or remove an element.
+A `FormModifier` (also known as `FormBuilderModifier`) allows you to alter the contents of a Form.
+It is particularly useful within modules, allowing developers to add, modify, or remove elements from the form as required.

-It as been implemented in an example module: [DemoProductForm2](https://github.com/PrestaShop/example-modules/blob/master/demoproductform2/src/Form/Modifier/ProductFormModifier.php).
+It's been implemented in an example module: [DemoProductForm2](https://github.com/PrestaShop/example-modules/blob/master/demoproductform2/src/Form/Modifier/ProductFormModifier.php).

 ```php
 namespace PrestaShop\Module\DemoProductForm\Form\Modifier;